nasa/cumulus/docs/deployment/postgres-database-deployment.md

 ## Create resources for Terraform state

-> _If you're re-deploying an existing postgres-database cluster  you should skip to [Deploy the module](postgres-database-deployment#deploy-the-module), as these values should already be configured._
+> _If you're re-deploying an existing postgres-database cluster  you should skip to [Deploy](postgres_database_deployment#deploy), as these values should already be configured._

 The state of the Terraform deployment is stored in S3.
 In the following examples, it will be assumed that state is being stored in a bucket called `my-tf-state`.